macs3-project/MACS/README.md

        signal tracks. #577 Check `macs3 hmmratac -h`.

     2) testing for Mac OS12 is added.

+	3) We require Cython 0.29.*.
+The new Cython3 will break our codes.
+We will adopt Cython3 later. #574

 ## Install

 The common way to install MACS is through